kushan1992/country-search/README.md

-# Use below commands to run this app
+# Use below commands to run this app.

 01. `npm install`
 02. `npm start`

-# Use below command to run the test
+# Use below command to run the test.

 `npm test`

-# Use below command to build the app
+# Use below command to build the app.

 `npm run build`

-# app will run http://localhost:3000/ on the browser
+# App will run on http://localhost:3000/ in the browser.